spotlightpa/poor-richard/content/news/2024-07-18-SPLYEARBALDIRECT.md

 “The most important thing we can have is a consistent approach across the counties,” he said.

 Now, he said, it’s just a matter of “getting voters to know they still need to put the month and the day.”

+<em>This story was updated after publication with additional comments from Secretary Al Schmidt to clarify his interview.</em>

 <strong><em>BEFORE YOU GO…</em></strong><em> If you learned something from this article, pay it forward and contribute to Spotlight PA at </em><a href="https://www.spotlightpa.org/donate"><em>spotlightpa.org/donate</em></a><em>.
 Spotlight PA is funded by</em><a href="https://www.spotlightpa.org/support"><em> foundations and readers like you</em></a><em> who are committed to accountability journalism that gets results.</em>